zakariaelaoufi/college-student-placement-sagemaker/README.md

-This showcases the streamlined use of AWS SageMaker for model training and inference.
-The same methodology applies to deep neural networks, following the protocol implemented in this repository.
+This repository demonstrates how to use SageMaker for scalable training, model evaluation, and deployment of Scikit-Learn-based machine learning workflows.